DamyanBG/favor-exchange-fastapi/Readme.md

 But she can offer for example cooking skills, watching little kids time and etc. In that case she can use that app to make a request for somebody who can move a heavy couch.

 I think it is a good open source idea and even if this app helps to 1 person to fix a real problem, for me that is enought to say that the app is great!

+# Start the application

+You can start the application with uvicorn main:app terminal command.